jefffarrow/GMA3_attributeTimings/README.md

 Used to set attribute fade and delay times for the current cue.
 Creates a popup with fields for fade & delay with a swipe to select the attribute

+Place the .xml file in your \gma3_library\datapools\plugins directory and then import it into a blank plugin

 Thanks to all the users on the LUA Plugins at forum.malighting.com : Your tips and insight have been invaluable

 Released under the 'Improve and return' license